LiavB2/ominicient-lavebear/_posts/2022-11-26-GroupLesson.md

 ### Bonus (optional):
 There's more than one way to define the variable.
 List two ways to do it.

+### Rubric

+#### For .15:
+- Student has followed directions properly and has the converter working

+#### For .18:
+- Student has completed some of the bonus material alongside requirement for 2.7

+#### For .20:
+- Student has completed all of the material, answered thoughtfully, and met requirements for 2.7

 # List and Strings Using Variables- Nathan